Skip to main content

 Basic TDR operation.
 Image credit: Megger.com

-TDR impedance measurements come with a limitation; the minimum system rise time.
+TDR impedance measurements come with a limitation: the minimum system rise time.
 The total rise time consists of the combined rise time of the driving pulse and the oscilloscope or sampler that monitors the reflections.
 The important fact is that the trace’s characteristic impedance does not really change with frequency and is an inherent property of the trace structure.

-TDR calculations using pulse and step technologies
+How are TDR calculations performed using pulse and step technologies?

 Pulse technology